lee-dohm/keyboard-firmware/README.md

 # Lee Dohm's Keyboard Firmware

-This is the keyboard firmware definition for keyboards:
+This is the firmware definition for keyboards:

 * [Ergodox EZ Shine][ergodox] with Cherry MX Blue keyswitches
 * [Planck EZ Glow][planck] with Cherry MX Brown keyswitches